vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/11-configure-cloud-template.md

 [Back: Home](README.md)

-# Configure a Sample Cloud Template in Cloud Assembly
+# Configure a Sample Cloud Template in VMware Aria Automation Assembler

 Cloud templates determine the specifications, such as target cloud region, resources, guest operating systems, and others, for the services or applications that consumers of this template can deploy.